Breakdown of additivity of transition rates in systems connected to multiple thermal reservoirs: Introduction

 where $P(\epsilon_i)$ is the probability the system is in energy $\epsilon_i$.
 This leads to the equation

 which is of the form of Eq.\ref{sum}.
 The $W$'s are supposed to obey a local detailed balance equation

 However, now consider the limit $T_1 = T_2 = T$.
 In this limit, you have the system is in contact with a thermal reservoir at temperature $T$ and the L.H.S in Eq.\ref{proof} is then simply the transition rate for a system in contact with a reservoir at temperature $T$.
 But because $T_1 = T_2 = T$, we should also have that $W_{\epsilon_i, \epsilon_j} = W^1_{\epsilon_i, \epsilon_j} = W^2_{\epsilon_i, \epsilon_j}$.
 This leads to a contradiction in Eq.\ref{proof}.
 What has gone wrong here?
 One possible issue in the argument above is that detailed balance for a system at equilibrium with a bath only fixes the ratio between transition rates and not its magnitude.
 Hence, $W_{\epsilon_i, \epsilon_j}$ when temperature $T_1 = T_2$ if is said to equal to twice the transition rate for a system in contact with only one reservoir, we would lead to no contradiction with Eq.\ref{proof}.
 A thermal reservoir could be assumed to be a bath of particles at a particular temperature.
 The only way that two thermal reservoirs attached to the system would lead to twice the transition rate is if the thermal contact is a surface area contact between the bath and the system, so if two thermal reservoirs make contact with the system, it would imply twice the surface area contact, and would hence imply twice the probability of particles of the bath interacting with the system leading to twice the transition rate.
 This is only possible if that the system in question is an extended system .
-In section II, we try to understand energy exchange of extended system with two thermal reservoirs, by having one subsystem connected to a the thermal bath at temperature $T_1$ and another subsystem connected to bath at temperature $T_2$, and the rest of subsystems exchange energies with these two subsystems.
+In Section II, we study an extended system composed of multiple coupled degrees of freedom, where energy exchange with the environment occurs locally at different points of the system through contacts with thermal reservoirs at temperatures $T_1$ and $T_2$.
 With such a construction we show that the evolution of the system as a whole is not Markovian in section II, implying possibilities for new research, such as understanding of fluctuation theorems etc for these systems.
 In section III we get away from considering a specific system and consider a generic situation assuming Eq.\ref{proof} to be true and assuming a steady state exists, we show that one leads to extra constraints on the transition rates, implying a steady state generically is not possible.
-(We note that despite observations of papers such as \cite{steadystate} a Markovian evolution with conserved probabilities need not imply a steady state, which we explicitly show in Appendix C.)